 Using the Library

 The 1,000 Books Before Kindergarten program encourages parents and guardians to read 1,000 books with a child before they enter Kindergarten– a goal that experts say children need to reach in order to help them learn to read.
 One of the best ways to encourage learning is to spend time sharing books every day.
 Our goal at the Huron Public Library is to motivate a love for reading and to help children enter Kindergarten ready to read.
 We are excited to offer this program to begin preparing our littlest patrons to be the biggest readers!

-Register: CLICK HERE to register online or register in person at the Library.
+Register: CLICK HERE to register online or register at the Library.

 Read: Anyone can read to your child: grandparents, sibling, babysitters, aunts, uncles, and librarians!

 Record: Record titles in your reading log.

 Get Prizes: For every 100 books read, bring your program kit to the Library for a special prize.

 Frequently Asked Questions